top of page

 - Sennheiser MKH 416

-A classic mic for recording dialog on film shootings that also work great for voice-overs.
+A classic mic for recording dialog on film shootings that also works great for voice-overs.
 Make sure it fits your voice though as it can get a little too “sharp” on some voices.
 Usually works best close up with dark male voices but give it a try regardless of voice profile.
 It´s very directional and does not sound good off-axis so you need to be right in front of it.
-Cuts thru and works very well for commercials.
+Cuts through and works very well for commercials.

 - Microtech Gefell M 930 A very good all-around voice-over microphone that works with most voice characters.
-Low noise, small in size and well-balanced sound.
+Low noise, small in size, and well-balanced sound.
 Many broadcasters in Europe use it.
 A real workhorse.

 - Ehrlund EHR-M1 A "Cheap" State of the art microphone specially made for voice-overs.
 Its small size makes it easier to read your script without getting the mic in the way.
-This mic really cuts thru without any EQ.
+This mic cuts through without any EQ.
 It’s expensive but is one step up from the Gefell M 930 and is "as good as it gets" in my ears.
-Low noise and extremely clean sounding.
+Low noise and is extremely clean sounding.

 Note!
 Any of the mics above will sound bad if you do not treat your recording space properly.
 Don't spend all of your money on the microphone.
 Spend just as much or more on acoustical room treatment.

-2,253 views
+2,653 views

 Recent Posts